 You’ll seriously have to brace yourself as it’s mighty hard work navigating to the sections that interest you the most.
 As with the visit to the Louvre Museum in Paris – don’t try and see everything!
 You can pick up a map in the market and pick-and-choose the sections which interest you the most.

 The main entrance is right by the BTS and metro stations.
 Just follow the crowds.
-In preparation for the miles of walking you’re about to undertake – pay a refreshing visit to the ‘coconut samurai’ and let the shopping begin!
+In preparation for the miles of walking, you’re about to undertake – pay a refreshing visit to the ‘coconut samurai’ and let the shopping begin!

 Prices in Chatuchak (or JJ as it’s often called) are rock bottom.
 Far cheaper than lesser quality identical items you’ve probably already bought in the islands (it’s OK – just buy again).
 You’ll also need to dust off the ‘no bargaining’ policy and bargain like there’s no tomorrow, as the price quoted is rarely the price you should pay (but keep in mind that a few dollars more in a local’s pocket goes much longer than a few more dollars in your pocket).

-Getting tired from all that walking?
+Getting tired of all that walking?
 No problem!
 Just stop for a massage somewhere in the middle of the market.
 Getting hungry?
 That’s a non-issue too.
 The Chatuchak market has an awesome ‘food court’ in its southern section to go along with more upmarket options in the north.
 For dessert?
 How about some coconut ice cream!

 Last Night Out in Bangkok